linaGirl/related/README.md

-On the Database level the following keywords are reserved (your database should not contain any tables using on of the names listed below):
+On the Database level the following keywords are reserved (your database should not contain any tables using one of the names listed below):

 - $$$$_events
 - __proto__